2019 Honda CRF450L Review | Bike Reviews

 Speaking of weight, while this bike tips the scales at around 130kg wet it does not feel heavy.
 Unlike other bikes that lurch forward because they produce too much inertia or feel off balance because they are top heavy, this bike is well-balanced and easy to manoeuvre.
 For the log jump photo in this feature I had no problems performing a pivot wheelie or skid turn to get into position.

-Honda has marketed this bike as a dual-purpose trailbike and it has nailed the design brief.
+The 2019 Honda CRF450L has been marketed as a dual-purpose trailbike and it has nailed the design brief.
 As a trailbike it possesses the right amount of useable power, plush suspension, neutral ergos and excellent sitting or standing balance.
 It’s the kind of bike you can let sit in the shed for six months before blowing the dust off and passing it around to all your mates for a squirt without needing to adjust it.

 The only sticking point is the price.
 At $12,990 it’s about $1000 more than we thought it would be.
 But, with Honda’s proven reliability, the massive service intervals and trail-ready characteristics the only money you’ll be spending once it’s in your garage is to shave a little weight.
 Apart from that, it’s ready for your next organised trail rally!

 2019 HONDA CRF450L Specs